-- 1. Select a database connection. - Select a SQL file or enter a SQL statement. - Click the drop-down list to select a file from the currently open project in the Project Manager. - Click to browse to and select a SQL file. - Click to edit the selected file. - Enter a SQL statement in the editor. - 3.
-To specify options for the profiling task, click Profiling Options. - 4.
-Create Report-(Required) Select a location, select a file format, and enter a file name for the exported report (PDF, HTML, etc). - 5.
-Suffix-Select a suffix to append to the file name.
-Select from the list of existing suffixes, or click ()= to select a variable or build a new suffix using the expression editor. - 6.
-Export Data Profiling File-(Optional) Select a location and enter a file name for the Toad Profiling Report file (.tpr).
+- 1. Select a database connection. - 2.
+Select a SQL file or enter a SQL statement. - Click the drop-down list to select a file from the currently open project in the Project Manager. - Click to browse to and select a SQL file. - Click to open the SQL file in the Editor where you can modify the SQL file. - Enter a SQL statement in the editor.
+You must first deselect the Link SQL file option. - 3.
+Result saved in Editor file-You can select an Editor file from an open project or browse to select a file.
+Click to edit the selected file.